patronasxdxd/dev/README.md

 ## Gains From Liquidations

-Stability Pool depositors gain Collateral over time, as liquidated debt is cancelled with their deposit.
+Stability Pool depositors gain collateral over time, as liquidated debt is cancelled with their deposit.
 When they withdraw all or part of their deposited tokens, or top up their deposit, the system sends them their accumulated collateral gains.

 Similarly, a Vault's accumulated gains from liquidations are automatically applied to the Vault when the owner performs any operation - e.g. adding/withdrawing collateral, or issuing/repaying thUSD.